JeffJerseyCow/jeffjerseycow.github.io/_posts/2018-12-18-what-are-the-got-and-plt.md

 ### Sections and SHT
 At this point we have a bunch of memory blocks --- segments --- ready for the physical file.
 Now it's up to the loader to do the rest by placing the file sections at the appropriate addresses accoring to their header contents.

 Depending on which segment a section is mapped into dictates whether or not it is read only, readable and writeable or readable and executable.
-We can view the section header table and their mappings using the command **"readelf -S test000"**.
+We can view the section header table and its entries using the command **"readelf -S test000"**.

 ![ELF Sections]({{ '/assets/images/elf_section_header.png' | relative_url }}){: .center-image }

-The SHT bears some familiarity to the PHT by containing information such as where sections are to be loaded and their overall size.
-Now lets run through the next stage of the loaders process by manually mapping these sections into the appropriate memory segment.
+The SHT bears some familiarity to the PHT as it contains data such as address offsets, sizes and alignment information.
+Lets run through the next stage of the loading process by manually mapping these sections into their respective memory segments.

 ![ELF Section Loads]({{ '/assets/images/elf_section_loads.png' | relative_url }}){: .center-image }

-The most important take away here is that sections containing code are copied into the readable and executable segment, where as the sections containing non-read only data are copied into the readable and writeable segment.
+The most important take away is that sections containing code are copied into the readable and executable segment, where as sections containing non-read only data are copied into the readable and writeable segment.
 This means while the process is running we cannot write to the .text or .plt, but we can write to the .got.

-Ever wondered why we don't overwrite the .text section with shellcode opting instead to use the stack?
-Well, that's because the process doesn't have write permission for the segments they've been loaded into.
-It's a similar reason we use the GOT in exploiting write-what-where vulnerabilities.

 ## Conclusion
 As we've covered the basics of how ELF files are mapped into memory we can start looking at how we resolve libraries at load time.
 This is where the GOT and PLT come into their own --- they help in the resolution of libraries without breaking the never writeable and executable principle.